evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

   - Simplifying navigation and reducing visual clutter

 ### Conversion Goal Design
-- Continue promoting Web Visits and Sign-Ups, which currently show the highest success rates.
+- Continue promoting Web Visits and Sign Ups, which currently show the highest success rates.
-- Redesign or test new approaches for lower performing goals like Form Completions and Downloads consider shorter forms, clearer CTA text, and better-aligned landing pages.
+- Redesign or test new approaches for lower performing goals like Form Completions and Downloads consider shorter forms, clearer CTA text, and better aligned landing pages.
 - Tailor messaging and CTA design based on goal type to ensure better alignment between user intent and experience.

 ### List Hygiene & Email Deliverability
-- Audit and clean contact lists from high-bounce campaigns like Product Workshop (July) and After Event Follow-Up to improve sender reputation.
+- Audit and clean contact lists from high-bounce campaigns like Product Workshop July and After Event Follow Up to improve sender reputation.
 - Replicate formatting, tone, and send timing from low bounce campaigns like Drip3 Licensing to enhance inbox placement.
-- Monitor unsubscribe behavior in countries with high opt-out rates (e.g., Kosovo, Lebanon).
+- Monitor unsubscribe behavior in countries with high opt-out rates example Kosovo, Lebanon.
 Consider reducing frequency or changing tone for these regions.

 ### High Open, Low Click Campaigns
 - Investigate campaigns like September, which showed strong open performance but low click through rates often due to weak CTAs or content mismatch.